Ashwin-S-Nambiar/resume/README.md

 # Ashwin's Resume

 A clean, modern, and responsive resume website built with HTML and CSS.
-This project showcases my professional experience, projects, education, certifications, and skills in a beautifully designed web format.
+This project showcases my professional experience, projects, education, certifications, and skills in a beautifully designed web format with dark mode support.

 ## 🌟 Features

 - **Responsive Design**: Optimized for all devices from desktop to mobile
+- **Dark Mode Toggle**: Switch between light and dark themes with persistence via localStorage
 - **Clean Typography**: Uses Fira Sans font for excellent readability
 - **Print-Friendly**: Includes a print button and optimized print styles
-- **Modern Styling**: Subtle animations and hover effects
+- **Modern Styling**: Subtle animations and hover effects with smooth theme transitions
-- **Accessibility**: Semantic HTML structure and proper contrast ratios
+- **Accessibility**: Semantic HTML structure and proper contrast ratios for both themes
 - **Fast Loading**: Minimal dependencies and optimized assets
+- **Theme Persistence**: Remembers your theme preference across browser sessions

 ## 🚀 Live Demo